openfluke/loom/examples/README.md

 # LOOM Neural Network Examples

-This directory contains comprehensive examples demonstrating LOOM's unique neural network capabilities, particularly its flexible softmax layer system.
+This directory contains comprehensive examples demonstrating LOOM's unique neural network capabilities, particularly its **accidental discovery: Grid Softmax IS Mixture of Experts!**

+> 🤯 **BREAKTHROUGH:** While building multi-agent game AI, we discovered that LOOM's Grid Softmax layer is actually a complete Mixture of Experts (MoE) implementation - the same architecture used in GPT-4, Switch Transformer, and Mixtral.
+See `moe_proof_demo.go` for mathematical proof!

 ## Table of Contents